ha7ilm/ha7ilm.github.io/_posts/2019-12-29-openwebrx-eol.md

 > A quick summary on the changes:
 >
 > - __OpenWebRX will not be further developed,__ but as promised, it will remain on GitHub to serve future amateur radio experiments.
 There are some known [limitations](https://github.com/simonyiszk/openwebrx) of the last version though (including potentially reduced security as its dependency, Python 2.7 will be obsolete soon).
-> - My SDR.hu website and my CSDR project will still be maintained.
+> - <span style="text-decoration: line-through">My SDR.hu website and</span> my CSDR project will still be maintained.<br>(Update 2020-05-31: the SDR.hu project is also finished.)
 > - For commercial enquiries, you can still contact me by <a href="" class="sdrhu-m-dev">e-mail</a>.
 > - It's important to emphasize that this post is <u>not</u> about the KiwiSDR.
 (KiwiSDR and OpenWebRX are two separate products, even though they share some code.
 I'm not involved in KiwiSDR development.)